All the classes/workshops listed below are available for booking by private groups and garden clubs.

 green leaves. sprays of vibrant annual statice and misty caspia.
 Tuck in a faux bird’s nest with little eggs, add a bow of bright ribbon or natural raffia and enjoy your Spring wreath indoors or outdoors in a sheltered area.
 The finished wreath measures about 16″ across.

 Please bring an apron and floral scissors to class.
-A $42.00 fee collected in class covers all plants, materials and lists of plants suitable for containers.
-2 hrs.
+A $50.00 fee collected in class covers all plants, materials and list of plants suitable for containers 2 hrs.

 Grow your own vegetables on your porch, patio or balcony all season long!
 Fresh, delicious and available when you are ready for them, many of our favorite veggies grow happily and productively in small spaces.
 Peas, beans, radishes, lettuce, kale, tomatoes, peppers, eggplant, potatoes, the list is long and delicious.
 Learn where to order seed suitable for small spaces, which containers to use and how to plant, care for and harvest your favorites, then begin your own potted vegetable garden!
 Each student will receive a Veggies for Small Spaces Garden Kit: vegetable seed catalogues from New England growers, detailed handouts, 3 packets of vegetable seed easily grown in containers, a 14 inch plastic pot, a bag of soil, a tomato plant suitable for a pot and support stakes and ties for the tomato.
 We’ll plant the tomato in class.